Jasonblalack/zyngapoker/Mac-OS-X.md

 Installing Jasy
 ---------------

+### Homebrew

+Currently it is required to install Cython before installing Jasy.
+Please execute this in your Terminal:

+    $ pip-3.2 install cython

 Now you should be able to install the current stable version of Jasy using _pip_ .
 PIP is preferred over alternatives like `easy_install` as it supports uninstalls and upgrades etc.

     $ pip-3.2 install jasy

+### Python Installer

+Currently it is required to install Cython before installing Jasy.
+Please execute this in your Terminal:

+    $ sudo pip-3.2 install cython

+Now you should be able to install the current stable version of Jasy using _pip_ .
+PIP is preferred over alternatives like `easy_install` as it supports uninstalls and upgrades etc.

+    $ sudo pip-3.2 install jasy

+### Testing Installation

 Try the following command on your console/terminal after installation is complete: